Creamy caramel BUTTERSCOTCH ice-cream.

 Happy lickable moments...

-My other baby love 'Sushi' satisfactorily agrees also :o)
+My other baby love 'Sushi' satisfactorily agrees as well :o)

 Enjoy all your flavourful wishes,